PROJECT DELIVERY QUICK FACTS

 Through its Critical Project Reviews, the team works across FHWA to coordinate and resolve bottlenecks where possible.

-The team also assists FHWA Divisions with statutory requirements for major projects, including cost estimates, financial plans, and project management plans.
+The team also assists FHWA Divisions with statutory requirements for major projects, including cost estimate reviews, financial plans, and project management plans.

 In order to decide which transportation projects to support, all stakeholders need to know the estimated costs.
 Changes to a project's scope, schedule, or material and labor prices can cause significant cost changes.
 Sometimes these changes can be so significant that they would have changed the initial decision to advance the project.